-Members receive a diverse assortment of just-harvested veggies, herbs, and flowers each week
+Members receive a diverse assortment of just-harvested veggies, herbs, and other farm products each week

-Members pickup their CSA on Wednesdays or Thursdays at our new Farm store located behind the campground office
+Members pickup their CSA on Wednesdays or Fridays at our Farm store located behind the campground office

 Members enjoy a CSA newsletter every week that includes notes from the field, recipes, and produce storage tips